HTML Images

 Conclusion

-tag and its attributes, you can efficiently add, resize, and optimize images for better performance and accessibility.
+Using images effectively in HTML enhances your website’s appeal and usability.
+By understanding the <img> tag and its attributes, you can efficiently add, resize, and optimize images for better performance and accessibility.